Skip to main content

 Festive

-Deep-fried dough soaked in sugar syrup, crispy and sweet.
+Deep-fried dough soaked in sugar syrup, crisp and very sweet.

 vegetarianContains: gluten